 Procrastination is the avoidance of doing a task that needs to be accomplished by a certain deadline, e.g. an assignment.

-This 2 part workshop aims to teach a three step process to enable students to respond to any procrastinating behaviour they may experience:
+This 2 part workshop aims to teach a three step process to enable you to respond to any procrastinating behaviour they may experience:

 Step 1 – Inserting a mindful Pause

 Step 2 – Accept and Defuse

 Step 3 – Choose to act

 Students are encouraged to bring pieces of work, experiences, or just themselves.